Randy Rosario: Chunichi Dragons

 On December 2, 2020, it was reported that Rosario had reached a deal with the Chunichi Dragons in the Nippon Professional Baseball League.
 He made his NPB debut on May 28, 2021.
 He became a free agent following the season.

 Saraperos de Saltillo

 On May 3, 2022, Rosario signed with the Saraperos de Saltillo of the Mexican League.
-In 6 appearances, Rosario posted an 0-1 record with an 18.00 ERA.
-He was released on May 17, 2022.
+In six appearances, Rosario posted an 0-1 record with an 18.00 ERA.
+He was released by the Saraperos on May 17.